apache/zeppelin/docs/interpreter/scalding.md

 **Set arguments to the scalding repl**

-The default arguments are: "--local --repl"
+The default arguments are: `--local --repl`

-For hdfs mode you need to add: "--hdfs --repl"
+For hdfs mode you need to add: `--hdfs --repl`

-If you want to add custom jars, you need to add:
+If you want to add custom jars, you need to add: `-libjars directory/*:directory/*`
-"-libjars directory/*:directory/*"

 For reducer estimation, you need to add something like:
-"-Dscalding.reducer.estimator.classes=com.twitter.scalding.reducer_estimation.InputSizeReducerEstimator"
+`-Dscalding.reducer.estimator.classes=com.twitter.scalding.reducer_estimation.InputSizeReducerEstimator`

 **Set max.open.instances**

-If you want to control the maximum number of open interpreters, you have to select "scoped" interpreter for note option and set max.open.instances argument.
+If you want to control the maximum number of open interpreters, you have to select "scoped" interpreter for note option and set `max.open.instances` argument.

 ## Testing the Interpreter